robiningelbrecht/continuous-integration-example/README.md

 __Note__: This tutorial won't explain the complete inner workings of GitHub workflows and actions, so some basic knowledge is required.

+__Note 2__: Since I'm a PHP developer, all examples in this tutorial are PHP based.
+It should be fairly easy to convert the workflows to be used with a "non PHP" code base.

 ------

 <h2>Setting up the repository</h2>